 A Generac generator runs through an existing gas or LP supply.
 Unlike portable generators, there are no extension cords.
 A Generac generator starts and stops automatically — no manual intervention needed!

 A Generac home backup generator delivers power directly to your home’s electrical system, powering up your entire home or just the items you choose.
 That’s part of the reason why Generac is preferred by seven out of ten homeowners who use a backup generator.

 If you’re thinking about whole house generator installation, Master Electrical Service is here to help.
-Do you need a Generac model that will support your entire house or would you rather use it to keep just your refrigerator and other major appliances running in case of a power outage?
+As the #1 Generac generator dealer in Utah, we’ve seen it all, and we have extensive experience with all types of Generac installations.
+Do you need a Generac model that will support your entire house, or would you rather use it to keep just your refrigerator and other major appliances running in case of a power outage?